When you are joyous, look deep into your heart and you shall find it is only that which has given you sorrow that is giving you joy.

 How often do we witness grief in its rawest form?
 For a parent faced with the death of their child, how can you hold the tension between living and loving and anticipating your child’s death?
 And when your child dies, how can you begin to pick up the pieces of your life and somehow put them back together again?

-The themes that guide the framework of this six chapter story unfolded through a series of conversations.
+The themes that guide this six chapter story unfolded through a series of conversations.
 These four mothers asked that this production remain true to their experience.
-As a group living with the unimaginable and unbearable, the death of their child, they convey immense pain and confusion as they traversed first their child’s terminal diagnosis; the anticipation of their child’s death; their child’s end of life and planning for their child’s funeral; the days, weeks, months and years following the death of their child; and the gradual enveloping of love and joy that began to emerge amongst the brokenness.
-We witness the capacity of the human spirit to hold life and loss, sorrow and joy in tandem.
+As a group living with the unimaginable and unbearable, the death of their child, they talk about immense pain and confusion as they experienced first their child’s life limiting diagnosis; the anticipation of their child’s death; their child’s end of life and planning for their child’s funeral; the days, weeks, months and years following the death of their child; and the love and joy that began to emerge amongst the brokenness.
+We witness the capacity of the human spirit to balance life and loss, sorrow and joy.

-Grieving openly in a world that resists confronting suffering is arduous.
+Grieving openly in a world that struggles to confront suffering is difficult.
 You learn to put on a mask to avoid experiencing more pain or unintentionally inflicting pain on others.
-While in the beginning a mask may help us to feel safe, wearing a mask can be suffocating and exhausting and may have a reductive effect on our flourishing.
+While in the beginning a mask may help us to feel safe, wearing a mask can be suffocating and exhausting and may reduce our ability to flourish.
 When we mask sorrow, we restrain our joy and can become an empty vessel.
 It can become exhausting losing this sense of yourself.
-And in wearing this mask, the world will never really come any closer to learning the essence of grief or learning how to connect in meaningful ways with those who are grieving.
+And in wearing this mask, the world will never really come any closer to understanding the experience of grief or how to connect in meaningful ways with those who are grieving.

 When it feels the right time, and you carefully begin to remove this mask, you give yourself the opportunity to build yourself back in a way that is real.

 As you travel with us through our story, you may like to approach this as you would a book.
-There may be chapters that resonate with your present circumstances or that provide a feeling of connection for you at this time.
+There may be chapters that provide a feeling of connection for you at this time.
 Perhaps questions will be raised that have been on your mind too.
 There may be chapters that simply feel too confronting right now.
 Go at the pace that suits you.
 Like a book, start, stop, mark up pages, return to what speaks strongly to you, and navigate carefully through what you don’t quite feel ready for or able to view today.

 If you are a parent anticipating the death of your child, or a parent now suffering this unimaginable loss, we hope that in unmasking our experience, this enables you to gently unmask.
 We also send you all our love and care.

-If you are a companion to a bereaved parent, we hope that in witnessing the truth of grief, this allows you to become an enabler in unmasking grief for those you walk alongside.
+If you are supporting a bereaved parent, we hope that in witnessing the truth of grief, this allows you to become an enabler in unmasking grief for those you walk alongside.

 Viewing these stories and confronting suffering may not be easy.
 When feeling vulnerable, some people find it helpful to lean into the comfort of trusted family and friends, a family doctor or counsellor.